 These smoky, herbed Holiday Hasselback Sweet Potatoes by Larice Feuerstein are perfect for a holiday meal.
 Rich sweet potato is completed with savory toppings for a full flavor experience.
-Cheesy almond and cashew parmesan is the perfect compliment to the smoky taste of coconut bacon.
+Cheesy almond and cashew parmesan is the perfect complement to the smoky taste of coconut bacon.
 Sage and rosemary tie it all together for a delicious combination.

 Source: Cornbread Squares

 This Butternut Squash Mac and Cheese Casserole by Gabrielle St. Claire is comfort food heaven.
 Sweet, creamy butternut squash is paired with decadently cheesy macaroni elbows and sealed with a unique flatbread topping.
-The finishing touches really put it over the top, from the smoky Shiitake bacon to the red pepper flakes and maple syrup.
+The finishing touches put it over the top, from the smoky Shiitake bacon to the red pepper flakes and maple syrup.

 Source: Spiced Orange Cranberry Sauce